-Symptom #5: You see suspicious processes running in your Mac's Activity Monitor.
+Symptom #5: You see suspicious processes running in your Task Manager.

-If you see one or more of those symptoms, then security experts reccomend that you check your Mac for viruses.
+If you see one or more of those symptoms, then security experts recommend that you check your computer for viruses.

-According to most malware researchers and cyber-security experts, the threats that can currently infect your Mac can be the following types:
+According to most malware researchers and cyber-security experts, the threats that can currently affect your Mac can be the following types:

 Rogue Antivirus programs.

 With few simple actions.
 First and foremost, it is imperative that you follow these steps:

 Step 1:Find a safe computer and connect it to another network, not the one that your Mac was infected in.

-Step 2:Change all of your passwords, starting from your e-mail passwords.
+Step 2:Change all of your passwords, starting from your email passwords.

 Step 3: Enable two-factor authentication for protection of your important accounts.

-Step 4: Call your bank to change your credit card details (secret code, etc.) if you have saved your credit card for online shopping or have done online activiites with your card.
+Step 4: Call your bank to change your credit card details (secret code, etc.) if you have saved your credit card for online shopping or have done online activities with your card.